-Professor Andrew Gunstone is the inaugural Executive Director (Reconciliation Strategy and Leadership) and Professor of Indigenous Studies at Swinburne University.
+Professor Andrew Gunstone holds the following inaugural positions at Swinburne University.

 Andrew led the development of Swinburne's 2017-19 RAP, which is the first university RAP in Australia to be endorsed by Reconciliation Australia at an Elevate RAP, the highest level of RAP.

 Andrew has researched and published widely in the disciplines of Indigenous studies, Indigenous history, Indigenous public policy and Indigenous education, particularly in the areas of reconciliation, stolen wages, reparative justice and higher education policies.